 Another option for eating out is at the resorts’ restaurants on Tongatapu.
 Resorts along Ha’atafu and Kanokupolu Beach open their restaurant doors to casual diners, should you want to want to dine on the beachfront.
 Popular options include the restaurants at the Vakaloa Beach Resort, Liku’alofa Beach Resort, Heilala Holiday Lodge and Holty’s Hideaway.
 Learn more about these restaurants in our Guide to the Best Eats & Restaurants on Tongatapu.

 Cheap Eats on Tongatapu

 Those staying in Nuku’alofa have an array of cheap eats to choose from, with mains costing TOP$5-$10!
 What’s more, these restaurants are where you can find some of the most authentic Tongan dishes, such as at Mama’s Cafe and Talahiva Restaurant.
 Otherwise, more cheap restaurants include Sabrina’s Chicken Vilovilo, High Five Delight, Tiger Inn Restaurant and Precious Stone Restaurant.
-Learn more in Top Cheap Eats in Nuku’alofa.
+Learn more in the Top Cheap Eats in Nuku’alofa.

-Vegan & Vegetarian Food on Tongatapu
+Vegan and Vegetarian Food on Tongatapu

 Meat and seafood are a staple part of the Tongan diet, so don’t expect a wide range of choices when it comes to vegetarian food on Tongatapu.
 Nevertheless, there is always at least one vegetarian option on menus in Tonga’s restaurants and resorts.
 Food without dairy is easier to find, as dairy products are expensive in Tonga.
 Some of the best places for vegetarians to eat is at cafes, such as Cafe Escape, Friends Cafe and Cafe Post.